NEW APPROACH TO FLOOD CONTROL

 There might be some truth that poor planning and implementation had been the norm during years of urbanization of Metro Manila.
 The Parañaque spillway, to help drain off excess water from overflowing Laguna de Bay during the rainy season and designed to be in tandem with the Manggahan Floodway, was not pushed through when the prices of real estate properties were still low.
 Another possibility that was not implemented when property values were still quite affordable was to build a direct passage between the opposite curves of the Pasig River because a straight course allows for faster exit to the sea.
 Looking at a map of Manila, this is applicable in Santa Ana and San Miguel where the river makes a triple horse-shoe bend, appearing as an inverted W.

 Disregarding costs, a new option is to build great tunnels under the city where excess rainwater can drain out in reservoirs up north in parts of Bulacan or Rizal.
 This has been done in several cities such as in Tokyo, Las Vegas, and Kuala Lumpur where the tunnel doubles as a roadway for cars during the dry months.
-To ease similar problems in the city, Bangkok has started implementing a five-year plan to build four giant underground drainage tunnels which when completed, will have added to total about 50 kms. of tunnels.
+To ease similar problems in the city, Bangkok has started implementing a five-year plan to build four giant underground drainage tunnels that when completed, will have added to total about 50 kms. of tunnels.

 The third approach, forwarded as not the final solution and to be taken with the first two approaches, takes a different view.
 The cost for constructing a spillway in Paranaque cutting through the South Super Highway will be tremendous, yet others say going eastward to Laguna will bring new opportunities to the region.
 While this debate is going on, proponents of the third approach are for dredging the lake to make it deeper and widen its boundaries in sections where it is possible to avoid inundating thickly populated lakeshore towns.
 With increased depth and a bigger surface area, the lake will offer livelihood for the people, doubling at the same time as a reservoir for our ever-burgeoning population.
 Hopefully, this will also change the lake’s moniker as a “large septic tank.”
+Building a dike to prevent flooding in some areas may work but it will not stop siltation.

 Floods, recognizing no political boundaries, make their control a metro-wide coordinated effort.
 Since the metropolis is a flood basin, strong laws and ordinances should be passed against indiscriminate garbage disposal and pollution; heavy penalties imposed on subversion of infrastructure improvements, on theft and vandalism of PAGASA and Phivolcs apparatus and instruments.
 We should invest in the best machines and equipment possible and the budgets of the concerned departments, agencies, and local governments be increased to enable year-round maintenance to keep our watercourses streaming and flowing.